aichallenge/aichallenge/ants/bots/scala/README.md

 ------------

 1. If necessary, install [SBT][2]
-2. In this directory, execute `sbt update test package`.
+2. In this directory, execute `sbt update test package-ai`.

 How to implement your bot